Uncovering Competency Gaps in Large Language Models and Their Benchmarks

 1 Stanford University 2 Google DeepMind 3 Google, Paradigms of Intelligence Team

-We propose Competency Gaps (CG), a method that uses sparse autoencoders (SAEs) to automatically uncover two types of gaps in LLM evaluation: benchmark gaps—imbalanced coverage of concepts within benchmarks—and model gaps—areas where LLMs systematically underperform.
+We propose Competency Gaps (CG), a method that uses sparse autoencoders (SAEs) to automatically uncover two types of gaps in LLM evaluation: (i) benchmark gaps, imbalanced coverage of concepts within benchmarks, and (ii) model gaps, areas where LLMs systematically underperform.
 CG extracts SAE concept activations and computes saliency-weighted performance scores across benchmark data.
-Applied to Gemma2-2B and Llama3.1-8B across ten benchmarks, our analysis reveals that models consistently underperform on concepts contrasting with sycophantic behaviors and safety-related concepts, while benchmarks over-represent concepts related to obedience and instruction-following.
+Applied to five models across over a dozen benchmarks, our analysis reveals that models consistently underperform on concepts contrasting with sycophantic behaviors and safety-related concepts, while benchmarks over-represent concepts related to obedience and instruction-following.

 Paper Code Demo

-A walkthrough of the kinds of insights Competency Gaps surfaces, using Llama3.1-8B-Instruct across ten benchmarks as a running example.
+A walkthrough of the kinds of insights Competency Gaps surfaces, using DeepSeek-R1-Distill-Llama-8B across ten popular benchmarks as a running example.

-These are just examples applying the method to a single model.
+These are just examples applying our method to a single model.
+You can apply CG to any model and benchmark suite of your choosing.

 A single score hides a lot

 Most LLM benchmarks compress performance into one number.
 That summary hides how performance is spread across different kinds of inputs.
-On MATH, topic-wise accuracy ranges from 27% to 74% behind an overall 54%.
+On a benchmark like MATH, accuracy on individual topics can swing by tens of points behind a single headline score.
 The same kind of dispersion exists on every benchmark; we just don't usually look.

 Competency Gaps (CG) gives us that disaggregated view automatically.
 Instead of relying on human-written topic labels, we project each benchmark example into the concept space of a sparse autoencoder trained on the model's own activations.
 Every concept becomes a fine-grained axis along which we can ask two questions: